raabmarie/long-term_field_trial_westerfeld/README.md

 The dataset is made up of different data tables for data normalization purposes.
 You probably want to merge data from different data tables for further analyses.
-We provide common examples in `examples/preparation`.
+We provide some common examples for this in the directory `examples/preparation`.

 For example, run `python3 examples/preparation/plant_protection.py` which would create the following table (only the first five rows are shown):